Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How did the ACA affect Medicaid estate recovery?

 In anticipation of the Medicaid expansion, some states chose to exempt enrollees who did not receive long-term care benefits from estate recovery, and others pared back their existing estate recovery programs so they only recovered costs related to long-term care.
-But some few states that have expanded Medicaid do pursue estate recovery from Medicaid expansion enrollees.
+But some states that have expanded Medicaid do pursue estate recovery from Medicaid expansion enrollees, for all Medicaid-funded services received after the person is 55 years old.2

 You can click on your state on this map to learn more about how Medicaid estate recovery is handled.